practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

-  it "has 20 rooms that each connect to exactly three other rooms" it "can select rooms at random" it "can move hazards from one room to another" it "can add hazards at random to a specific number rooms" it "can find a room with a particular hazard" it "can find a safe room to serve as an entrance" end
+  it "has 20 rooms that each connect to exactly three other rooms" it "can select rooms at random" it "can move hazards from one room to another" it "can add hazards at random to a specific number of rooms" it "can find a room with a particular hazard" it "can find a safe room to serve as an entrance" end